• Start Here

 Whole foods, especially those that are rich in fiber, are essential for a healthy gut.
 Avoid processed foods that are enriched with fiber and focus on whole grains, fresh fruits, and veggies.
 Nuts and seeds are also a great choice because they provide fiber and healthy fats.
 A diet that includes a variety of plant-based foods promotes a variety of healthy bacteria in the gut.

 Prebiotic foods, like garlic, onions, and other fibrous root vegetables, provide the type of fiber that your gut bacteria thrive on.
-Prebiotic foods are foods that introduce new good bacteria to the gut.
+Prebiotic Weight Loss + Your Gut Health: How the Two Are Relatedfoods are foods that introduce new good bacteria to the gut.
 These include fermented foods like yogurt, kefir, miso, and sauerkraut.
 You should also consider taking a probiotic supplement such as Gundry MD Prebiothrive if you’ve been sick or have taken antibiotics, which can be very harmful to good gut bacteria.

 Refined sugar, unhealthy fats, and artificial sweeteners can stimulate the growth of bad bacteria in the gut, leading to weight gain and other health issues.
 You’ll want to avoid them as much as possible.